lynEcho/NBR-fairness/README.md

-# Source Code and Appendix for "A Next Basket Recommendation Reality Check"
+# Source Code and Appendix for "Measuring Item Fairness in Next Basket Recommendation: A Reproducibility Study"

 ## Required packages